CERTCC/Vultron/docs/process_models/em/index.md

 It is not necessary for all Vendor Participants to reach
 $q^{cs} \in VF\wc\wc\wc\wc$ before publication or embargo termination.
-Especially in larger [MPCVD]{acronym-label="MPCVD" acronym-form="singular+short"} cases, there comes a point where the net benefit of waiting for every Vendor to be ready is outweighed by the benefit of delivering a fix to the population that can deploy it.
+Especially in larger MPCVD cases, there comes a point where the net benefit of waiting for every Vendor to be ready is outweighed by the benefit of delivering a fix to the population that can deploy it.
 No solid formula for this exists, but factors to consider include the